jumoel/docker-unison/README.md

 # docker-unison

-A Unison Docker container for fast file synchronization into a Docker container, i.e. on OSX where both VirtualBox shares as well as NFS is awfully slow.
+A Unison Docker container for fast file synchronization, i.e. on OSX where both VirtualBox shares as well as NFS is awfully slow.

 ## Requirements